Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In 2021, Intel announced plans for a new $200 million facility in Haifa.
 The company is also investing $400 million in Mobileye, a Jerusalem-based maker of self-driving technologies it acquired in 2017 for more than $15 billion.
 In 2019, Intel bought artificial intelligence chipmaker Habana for $2 billion and, a year later, Moovit for $1 billion.

-Israel’s Finance Ministry said in May 2021 it would provide Intel with a $10 billion grant to build a new plant to build microchips.
-Intel is the largest employer of Israel’s high-tech industry, with nearly 14,000 workers.
+Israel’s Finance Ministry said in May 2021 it would provide Intel with a $10 billion grant to build a new plant for microchips.
+Intel is the largest employer in Israel’s high-tech industry, with nearly 14,000 workers.

 During a visit to Israel to announce the new investments, Intel Chief Executive Pat Gelsinger predicted “a vibrant future for Intel and Israel for decades to come.”